Mission, Vision and History

 Mission & Vision

-Rooted in San Diego for over 60 years, the La Jolla Symphony & Chorus enriches our lives through affordable concerts of ground-breaking, traditional and contemporary music.
+Rooted in San Diego for over 60 years, the La Jolla Symphony & Chorus enriches our lives through affordable concerts of ground-breaking, traditional and contemporary classical music.

 The performance ensemble is affiliated with the University of California, San Diego, performing six concert weekends a year at UCSD’s Mandeville Auditorium as well as special concerts at other venues in Southern California.
 The LJS&C is an independent, non-profit, 501(c)(3) corporation, comprised of volunteer musicians from all walks of life, including community members, UCSD students, staff and faculty, as well as professional musicians – a diverse group with exceptional talent and passion for the music it performs.